iampopov/eslint-prettier-setup/README.md

 ]
 ```

-You can also copy the code from inside this repo.
+You can also copy the code [here](https://raw.githubusercontent.com/mahume/eslint-prettier-setup/master/.vscode/settings.json).

-> .vscode/settings.json

-**Just make sure all of your JSON settings live inside of one object, all keys have double quotes, and you don't have any trailing commas.**
+_Just make sure all of your JSON settings live inside of one object, all keys have double quotes, and you don't have any trailing commas._

-IMPORTANT: Make sure that you delete or disable any auto save functionality settings.
+**IMPORTANT**: Make sure that you delete or disable any auto save functionality settings.

 ```json
 "files.autoSave": "afterDelay",